 Quality: All work must be typed.
-12 point font, Calibri or Times New Roman.
+12 point font, Calibri, Times New Roman, or Rockwell.
 No hand written work will be accepted.
 None.
+Nada.
 Zero.
 Zilch.
-Nada.

 Exams: Each exam will consist of multiple choice and short answer questions.
 Exams will be given at the start of class.